As so many writers have discovered, online publishing opens new doors.

 I am not talking about when ebooks arrived.
 It was well before that time when ezines or online magazines began.
 These then led to weblogs, which we now know simply as blogs.

-Harness the power of publishing in the form that works for you
+Harness the power of online publishing in the form that works for you

 Not every author who self-publishes a book or ebook is successful.
 It is the nature and fact of book publishing that very few books sell well.
 It’s a lottery.